hundredyearfarms/Hundred-Year-Farms/README.md

 The PEI farm property is suited to the integrated-greenhouse concept since the island has no natural gas lines and electricity prices are among the highest in the country.
 Further, the site is a greenfield with no existing water, sewer, or electric utilities while at the same time it has abundant wood waste that requires handling and disposal in some manner.

 The next step is to model a workable integrated system and to determine the role smart contracts could have in reducing project costs.
-After that feasibility study, and assuming it is workable, it should  be possible for us to build a demonstration (non-commercial, personal-use) greenhouse within an additional 6-10 years.
+After that feasibility study, assuming it proves workable, it should then be possible for us to build a demonstration (non-commercial, personal-use) greenhouse within an additional 6-10 years.
 The developed technology potentially could become a product some time after that.

 **Data**